Skip to main content

 Find resources for parents and caregivers here!
 Jump start family learning with tips on how to make the most of family television time, advice on fostering reading skills, and the exploration of other issues that are important to families.

-WNED PS KIDS Channel
+WNED PBS KIDS Channel

 The 24/7 WNED PBS KIDS channel is on-air and online now!
 Featuring all of the high-quality commercial-free educational shows parents, families, and caretakers have relied on for decades, the new channel is available for free on-air and online anytime.